blackcodetavern/tfsforcode/README.md

 TFSForCode is a Visual Studio Code extension that provides Team Foundation Server (TFS) operations in VS Code.
 The extension allows you to perform common source control operations directly from VS Code.

+## Critical ToDos

+There are some important shortcomings
+- Works only with the german version of the tf.exe
+- Renames are not yet possible
+- No compare with previous version of a file
+- No show history
+- Include/Exclude all items from the pending changes treeview are missing.
+...

 ## Features

 The extension contributes the following commands: